TajaKuzman/AGILE-Automatic-Genre-Identification-Benchmark/README.md

 # AGILE - Automatic Genre Identification Benchmark

 A benchmark for evaluating robustness of automatic genre identification models to test their usability for the automatic enrichment of large text collections with genre information.

-The benchmark consists of 2 test datasets, manually-annotated with genre (see more details in Section [Datasets](#datasets)):
-- EN-GINCO: English genre dataset
-- X-GENRE test: test split of the Slovenian-English manually-annotated genre dataset X-GENRE, which was used for fine-tuning the XLM-RoBERTa-based X-GENRE classifier
+The benchmark is based on manually-annotated English EN-GINCO test dataset.

-More information on the datasets and the X-GENRE classifier can be found in [`Automatic Genre Identification for Robust Enrichment of Massive Text Collections: Investigation of Classification Methods in the Era of Large Language Models` (Kuzman et al., 2023)](https://www.mdpi.com/2504-4990/5/3/59).
+More information on the dataset and the X-GENRE classifier can be found in [`Automatic Genre Identification for Robust Enrichment of Massive Text Collections: Investigation of Classification Methods in the Era of Large Language Models` (Kuzman et al., 2023)](https://www.mdpi.com/2504-4990/5/3/59).

 The X-GENRE classifier, which is state-of-the-art for this task, is freely available at the HuggingFace repository: https://huggingface.co/classla/xlm-roberta-base-multilingual-text-genre-classifier

+The test dataset follows the same structure and genre schema as the [X-GENRE dataset](https://huggingface.co/datasets/TajaKuzman/X-GENRE-multilingual-text-genre-dataset) on which the X-GENRE classifier was fined-tuned on.

+The EN-GINCO dataset is not publicly available to prevent exposure to LLM models which would make any further evaluation of the capabilities of generative large language models on this test set unreliable.
+If you wish to contribute to the benchmark, the test dataset will be shared with you upon request.

 ## Benchmark scores

 Benchmark scores were calculated only once per system.
 Fine-tuning hyperparameters are listed in the json submission files, where applicable.

-### EN-GINCO

 |                             |   micro F1 |   macro F1 |   accuracy |
 |:----------------------------|-----------:|-----------:|-----------:|